aiven/aiven-docs/docs/products/clickhouse/howto/data-service-integration.md

 1. Log in to the [Aiven Console](https://console.aiven.io/), and go to an organization and a project.
-1. From <ConsoleLabel name="services"/>, select an Aiven for ClickHouse service to check integrations for.
+1. From <ConsoleLabel name="services"/>, select an Aiven for ClickHouse service to display integrations for.
 1. In the service <ConsoleLabel name="overview"/>, go to **Data pipeline** and find your integrations grouped according to service types.